 Cal Poly awarded California 100 grant for agricultural research

 The Cal Poly College of Agriculture, Food and Environmental Sciences (CAFES) has received a research award from California 100, the university announced in a news release.
-The award consists of […]
+The award consists of a $90,000 grant and technical assistance from the Institute for the Future.
+This provides nearly two dozen students the opportunity to participate in research about […]

 Horses trained by students, sold by students: The Quarter Horse Enterprise and Cal Poly Performance Horse Sale

 Smooth and Snappy.
 Nine Ball Wild Card.
 Cowboys Fancy Sage.
 Wednesday Corona.
 WW Colonel Hawkinson.
 Hes All Wright.
 Miss Jackson.
 Smooth Jaguar.
 Bullet Proof Boon.
 Willie Was Colonel.
-Call Me […]
+Call Me A Pepto.
+What could all of these words have in common?
+These are the official registered names of some of the horses that will be […]

 Cal Poly students win first at National Grocers Association Case Study competition

-Cal Poly Agricultural Business students won first place for the second year in a row at a student case study competition, which allowed students the opportunity to address real-world issues […]
+Cal Poly Agricultural Business students won first place for the second year in a row at a student case study competition, which allowed students the opportunity to address real-world issues currently impacting the food industry.
+The team consisted of four seniors –– Carsen Beckwith, Kaylee Earnshaw, Megan Poyar and Brittney Tran –– and was advised […]